 Like all the outside frame 4-4-0s they received much frame strengthening over the years including the tie bars mentioned for Dukes.

 During the 1920s some Bulldogs, both straight and curved frame, were fitted with the smaller and shorter Number 3 boiler as there were a good supply of these after the 36xx 2-4-2Ts were withdrawn, but Number 2s were in great demand.

-Withdrawals started in the early 1930s, including the Dukedog conversions and only 29 survived to British Railways.
-All but two were gone by 1949, the last surviving until 1951.
+Withdrawals started in the early 1930s, including the Dukedog conversions, and only 29 survived to British Railways.
+All but a handful were gone by 1949, the last three surviving until 1951.
 In their last years they did little work however, and were often stored out of service 12.